Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Experimental Results and Discussion

-The MitM attacks detection component was evaluated on four synthetic datasets generated starting from the ones acquired from the first two testbeds.
-It was assumed that the attacker, by compromising a forwarding device and performing a MitM attack against the subscriber, could drop the legitimate SV stream and inject the malicious one.
-Thus, the SV subscriber received exactly the expected number of SV frames, i.e., $FS$, but, due to the MitM attack, the frames arrival time statistical properties were affected.
-This assumption was then validated on the fully virtualized setup, where the MitM attacks were practically performed.
-To generate the synthetic anomalous acquisitions, half of the legitimate data was modified by adding random variations in the measured $F_{as}$ mean, standard deviation, and skewness.
-These random variations are referred to as $\Delta m$, $\Delta s$, and $\Delta \gamma_1$, with values drawn from Uniform distributions with lower and upper bounds of ± 300 $\mu s$, ± 10\%, and ± 5\%, respectively.
-After selecting a detection threshold guaranteeing FPRs lower than 0.15\% and 0.01\% in the first and second testbeds, respectively, the MitM component provided TPRs of 95.15\%, 95.99\%, 93.85\%, and 97.66\%, for vIED1, vIED2, vIED3, and IED1, respectively.
+To generate the synthetic anomalous acquisitions, half of the legitimate data was modified by introducing variations in the mean, standard deviation, and skewness of the measured $F_{as}$.
+These variations are referred to as $\Delta m$, $\Delta s$, and $\Delta \gamma_1$, with values drawn from uniform distributions with lower and upper bounds of ± 300 $\mu s$, ± 10\%, and ± 5\%, respectively.
+After selecting a detection threshold providing FPRs lower than 0.15\% and 0.01\% in the first and second testbeds, respectively, the MitM component provided TPRs of 95.15\%, 95.99\%, 93.85\%, and 97.66\%, for vIED\textsubscript{1}, vIED\textsubscript{2}, vIED\textsubscript{3}, and IED\textsubscript{1}, respectively.
 Still, it must be kept in consideration that in the generated synthetic dataset, some malicious samples were indistinguishable from the legitimate ones, due to random choosing of $\Delta m$, $\Delta s$, and $\Delta \gamma_1$ values close to zero.
 In Fig. \ref{fig_mitm}, the evaluation results for the second testbed IED with varying $\Delta m$ and $\Delta s$ are depicted.
 Similar consideration can be drawn for the first testbed vIEDs.
 As can be appreciated, the MitM detection method provided an F1-score higher than 99.9\% down to an $\Delta m$ variation of 20 $\mu s$.
 This means that, to remain undetected, an attacker needs to alter the $F_{as}$ measured by less than 20 $\mu s$ on average.
 Moreover, even if a lower alteration is caused on the expected $F_{as}$ mean, variations in the measured standard deviation or skewness of $F_{as}$ still provide an information advantage to detect the ongoing MitM attack.